snorkleboy/demo/README.md

 ### OverView
   you Need to instantiate a DemoRunner obj with an array of DemoObjs and then call Toggle() on it.
 DemoObjs have a function which returns the InnerHTML of that element, a add function which attaches it to the dom, a remove function which detaches, and a time which tells the Demo runner how long to leave the element up before calling destroy() on it.
   The DemoRunner has functions on it which let you manipulate the demo sequence, such as endRun() or stay();

+  ### the DemoObj
     A DemoObj requires atleast 4 arguments and its constructor looks like
   ```
   constructor(InnerHTMLFunction, add, remove, time, ...cbScripts)
   ```